- LEARN

 HOW TO WEAR YUKATA

-・Showing a little leg is also fine, but be careful that your yukata doesn't open above the knees, as it is very poor yukata manners.
+• A little leg exposure is fine, but be mindful that your yukata doesn’t open too high above the knees, as this is considered improper.

 Enjoy finding the yukata that suits you best!